ErpNetDocs/winclient/introduction/documents/document-flow.md

 ![Document flow](pictures/document-flow.png )

-To open a document from the Document flow, right-click on the desired document and select *Open document*.
+To open a document from the document flow, right-click on the desired document and select *Open document*.
 When you right-click on a document you can also:

 -	Show void documents – if you select that, the voided documents will display as well;
 -	Show transitional documents - if you check that option, the transitional documents will display as well;